MCUdude/MegaCoreX/README.md

 #### Manual Installation
 Click on the "Download ZIP" button.
 Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
-Open Arduino IDE, and a new category in the boards menu called "MightyCoreX" will show up.
+Open Arduino IDE and a new category in the boards menu called "MightyCoreX" will show up.

 ## Minimal setup
-Here's some simple schematics that shows a minimal setup.
+Here are some simple schematics that show a minimal setup.
 The straight 6-pin header may in the future be used for serial uploads without having to use a UPDI programmer.
 As of today, we're still waiting for a stable version of Optiboot.
 <b>Click to enlarge:</b> <br/>

 | 48-pin *ATmega809/1609/3209/4809*                     | 40-pin *ATmega4809*                                   | 32-pin *ATmega808/1608/3208/4808*                     |